 Green beans are similar to okra in being low-calorie and high-fiber.
 They’re often recommended for dogs on a diet.
 Pumpkin is excellent for digestive issues and can help with diarrhea and constipation.

-Broccoli is nutrient-rich like okra but should be given in smaller amounts as too much can cause gas.
+Broccoli is nutrient-rich like okra, but should be given in smaller amounts as too much can cause gas.
 Cucumber is very low in calories and water content, making it a good choice for overweight dogs.

 Overall, while okra is a healthy option, these other vegetables can offer a range of benefits and can be rotated in your dog’s diet for variety.
 As with okra, always prepare these vegetables properly and feed them in moderation.